What is PACE?

 - No High School Diploma

-- Seek training in one of these career fields (PACE Eligible Career Pathways) and pursue employment in that field upon completion.
+- Seek training in a PACE eligible training program and pursue employment in that field upon completion.

 How can I learn more about PACE?